trungnt2910/hyclone/README.md

 ### Running GUI apps

 HyClone can run Haiku's `app_server`.
-Due to various HyClone missing components, it is currently not launched automatically by `launch_daemon`.
-To run `app_server`, from a HyClone shell, type:
+If for any reason `app_server` is not launched by default, you can launch it by running the following command from a HyClone shell:

 ```
 /boot/system/servers/app_server &